Spin-networks in the ZX-calculus: Introduction

 A relatively recent diagrammatic calculus is the \emph{ZX-calculus}~\cite{coecke2008interacting,coecke2011interacting}.
 Any quantum computation between qubits, or more generally, any linear map between qubits, can be represented as a ZX-diagram, a type of tensor network created from a small number of generating elements.
-The rewrite rules of the ZX-calculus allow us to graphically rewrite ZX-diagrams, and this gives us a universal, sound, complete language for qubit linear algebra~\cite{vilmarteulercompleteness}.
+The ZX-calculus is a universal, sound, complete language for qubit linear algebra~\cite{vilmarteulercompleteness,ng2017universal}.
 The ZX-calculus has found practical use in quantum information, with results in measurement-based quantum computation~\cite{duncan2010rewriting,Backens2020extraction,kissinger2017MBQC}, topological quantum computation~\cite{horsman2017surgery,magicFactories,hanks2019effective,deBeaudrap2020Paulifusion}, quantum error correction~\cite{chancellor2016coherent,EPTCS266.10} and quantum circuit compilation and optimisation~\cite{vandewetering2020constructing,Cowtan2020phasegadget,cowtan2020generic,deBeaudrap2020Tcount,kissinger2020reducing,duncan2019graph}.
 For practical reasons, we will work in this paper with a variation of this calculus called the ZXH-calculus~\cite{east2020aklt}.

 The ZXH-calculus is a calculus for qubit systems: each wire represents a two-dimensional (i.e.~spin-1/2) Hilbert space.
 However, as was shown in~\cite{east2020aklt}, we can combine multiple wires together using a symmetriser in order to represent higher-spins.
 This connects the ZXH-calculus to the representation theory of \SU, and hence to the quantum theory of angular momentum.
 In this paper, we make this intuition formal and show how to represent Yutsis diagrams and spin-networks as ZXH-diagrams.
 In particular we show how to describe \SU-invariant functions such as the $6j$-symbol and compute them as tensor contractions.
 We also show how the diagrammatic perspective clarifies the \SU-invariance of Wigner symbols, which usually only becomes apparent with fairly opaque calculations.